Lame Cattle Advice, Information and Treatment

 These physical lesions can be caused a range of factors from breeding to nutrition to floor surface so effective prevention can require expert advice if these are causing regular problems.

-Sole ulcers result from rumen acidosis / SARA which is a nutritional problem which can be aided by feeding buffers and yeasts to reduce the acid.
+Sole ulcers result from rumen acidosis / SARA which is a nutritional problem which can be aided by feeding buffers & yeast to reduce the acid.
 Sole ulcers are greatly prevented by routine foot trimming to remove the pressure point that causes the gap in horn at this point.

 White Line Disease is due to separation of the wall from the sole of the hoof at the junction known as the "white line".
 Its basically a weak spot that is opened up by sharp turns on concrete.
 Shepherd Dairy Services puts a lot of rubber matting down that helps with this.
 Common points for these twisting turns are on the way into and out of milking parlours.
 Daily minerals containing chelated zinc and the vitamin "Biotin" help strengthen the bonding in the white line and so reduce the separation.
-We can attendto this via our bespoke minerals.
 However, what you feed today will take months to work its way down to the sole level, so it is a long term project.
 The sooner you start, the sooner you will improve the problem!